Abel Maldonado: 2014 run for governor

-On May 20, 2013, Maldonado announced he would seek the Republican nomination for the 2014 California gubernatorial election.
+On May 20, 2013, Maldonado announced he would run as a Republican in California’s 2014 gubernatorial election.

 On June 28, 2013, Maldonado came out in support of the Supreme Court's ruling that cleared the way for same-sex marriage in California, and said that same-sex couples should be afforded the same rights and protections as heterosexual couples.
 Although Maldonado had supported Proposition 8 in 2008, he reversed his position in 2011 when a cousin revealed that he was gay.
 He also said his four children helped change his position.

 Maldonado withdrew from the race on January 16, 2014.
 His campaign was beset by problems: he accused Governor Brown of things that occurred years before he was elected, he struggled to raise money, his campaign's senior staff left in September 2013, and his campaign failed to gain traction after the entry of fellow Republicans Tim Donnelly and Neel Kashkari into the race.
 In announcing his withdrawal, Maldonado said: "Now is not my time...
 I know it's cliché to say I am not running so I can spend more time with my family.
 Everybody says that.
 But the truth is, that is, a major factor in my decision today.
 I have missed some birthdays, family holidays and even anniversaries.
 From this day forward [my wife] now controls my schedule."

-Potential Trump Administration appointment
+Potential Trump administration appointment

-In January 2017, it was reported by CNN that Maldonado was an early frontrunner to serve as United States Secretary of Agriculture in the cabinet of then-President-elect Donald Trump.
+In January 2017, it was reported by CNN that Maldonado was an early frontrunner to serve as United States secretary of agriculture in the cabinet of then-President-elect Donald Trump.
 His potential nomination was supported by the National Association of Latino Elected and Appointed Officials.
 However, Sonny Perdue was ultimately chosen for the role instead, a move that was criticized by former Governor Schwarzenegger.

-Personal life

-He is married to Laura Maldonado and has four children.